Glimpse history through old images of Walton-on-the-Naze, Essex, England.

-Dancing on the pier had given way to yoga and jogging, but roundabout rides and playing on the beach were still a core part of the family family here.
+Dancing on the pier had given way to yoga and jogging, but roundabout rides and playing on the beach were still a core part of the family fun here.

-Some of the workers arrived for the season too, including young Barry the Londoner who pestered the girls as part of his job on the dodgems.
+Some of the local workers arrived for the summer season too, including young Barry the Londoner who pestered the girls as part of his job on the dodgems.

 Taffie Reece, a former science teacher, took a semi-retirement job as chief beach inspector.
-He can’t swim.
+He couldn’t swim.

-A family company provided the outdoor cowboy show.
+A family company provided the local outdoor cowboy show.

 Just Another Day Walton on the Naze Part 1 – British Pathé on YouTube